LeslynYZ/LeslynYZ/README.md

 - 👋 Hi, I’m @LeslynYZ
-- 👀 I make 2D art!
+- 👀 I make art and do some coding.
-- 🌱 I’m currently learning Design
+- 🌱 I’m currently learning Design.
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on games and game placement!
 - 📫 Discord Prancake#7925

 <!---